cbusillo/discord-blue/README.md

-# Discord Blue Installation Guide
+# Discord Blue LXC Installation Guide

 Discord Blue is a new basic discord bot plugin system.
-This guide provides step-by-step instructions for setting it up on Debian-based systems.
+This guide provides step-by-step instructions for setting it up on Debian-based LXC.

 ## Prerequisites